Beyond Words runs by the generosity of our volunteers and has no paid staff.

 Vera keeps our accounts.

-Caroline works closely with Richard and Dan to ensure effective use of I.T. and our online presence through this website and social media.
+Caroline is our Information Officer and works closely with Richard and Dan to ensure effective use of IT, setting up systems to support our processes and manage our online presence through this website and social media.
 Technical website support is provided by Rachel of JDC Digital Solutions.

 Training for new biographers is a rigorous three-and-a-half-day program.
-Richard, Dan, Julie, Nigel and Margie form the training team to share the load and improve the program.
+Richard, Dan, Julie and Nigel form the training team to share the load and improve the program.

 Anne works with Chris, Dianne and Richard to produce a monthly Biographers’ Newsletter and Julie organises the Forum where biographers share and learn from each other’s experience.
 We aim to constantly improve our skills and support each other.